 The Struggle is part of the Story…

 - I was born in St. Paul, MN and moved to Lakeville, MN when I was ten years old.
 Lakeville is a suburb about thirty minutes south of Minneapolis.
-I will always love the Minneapolis area, I miss it and hope to be able to move back there some day, somehow.
+I will always love the Minneapolis area, I miss it and hope to be able to move back there someday soon.
 Plus, I love football and I am a forever true die hard Minnesota Vikings fan and always will be.
 Go Vikings!
 Skol!!

-- I am a very creative person and have been blessed with the gift and abilty to draw and paint.
+- I am a very creative person and have been blessed with the gift and ability to draw and paint.
 My specialty is mostly realism as that works well with my perfectionism.
 If you give me a picture of any kind, I can draw and/or paint it to look identical to that picture or scene.
 I have tried to branch off and create abstract work as well.
-However, my perfectionism makes abstract work a bit difficult for me, but I continue to try do and have sold some of my abstract work.
+However, my perfectionism makes abstract work a bit difficult for me, but I continue to try and have sold some of my abstract work.
 I have sold some artwork, so I guess that makes me a professional artist…. hahaha….I love to draw, paint, do crafts of all kinds, sew, crochet, cook, write and create anything I can as often as I have time for and the money for.
-The media and techniques I mostly use for my drawings and paintings are graphite pencils, color pencils, water color paints, water color with ink using pointallism etc. to add details to the water color painting, pastels and acrylic paint.
+The media and techniques I mostly use for my drawings and paintings are graphite pencils, color pencils, pastels, acrylic paints, water color paints and water color with ink using pointillism etc. to add details to my water color paintings.

 If you would like to see more of my artwork, crafts and sewing and would be interested in buying any of my work and/or have a picture or idea you would like me to draw and/or paint for you, please contact me in the contact area of my blog.
 Thank you.